The Footsteps of Jesus

 and his reply showed where his treasure was, and where his heart was also.

-In the words of the apostle, already quoted, he answered, "an incorruptible
+In the words of the apostle, already quoted, he answered, "I have a

-be revealed in the last time."
-O secure, O lasting treasure! a treasure in
+decay!"
+O secure, O eternal treasure! a treasure in the confident

-the confident expectation of which the early Christians took joyfully the
+expectation of which the early Christians took joyfully the confiscation of

-confiscation of their earthly all, knowing that they had this better and
+their earthly all, knowing that they had this better and enduring substance.

-enduring substance.
 Reader, may their portion be yours!
-And then, whatever
+And then, whatever disasters may come,

 on the earth."
-The prophet's expostulates, "Why do you spend money for that
+The prophet's expostulates, "Why spend money on what is not

-exclusive and supreme attention.
-Be assured that they build too low—who
+attention.
+Be assured that they build too low — who build below the

 But, alas! how many are there who mind earthly things.

-great object was unaccomplished in them; for they were not crucified to the
+unaccomplished in them; for they were not crucified to the world, nor the

-world, nor the world crucified to them.
-The Lord Jesus "gave Himself for our
+world crucified to them.
+The Lord Jesus "gave Himself for our sins, that He

 "Now we must fight if we would reign;